PrimeDeviation/open-instructor/README.md

 <br>

-**Open Interpreter** lets LLMs run code (Python, Javascript, Shell, and more) locally.
-You can chat with Open Interpreter through a ChatGPT-like interface in your terminal by running `$ interpreter` after installing.
+**Open Instructor** lets LLMs run code (Python, Javascript, Shell, and more) locally.
+You can chat with Open Instructor through a ChatGPT-like interface in your terminal by running `$ interpreter` after installing.

 This provides a natural-language interface to your computer's general-purpose capabilities: